Blazor MudBlazor Starter

 CRUD Operations:

-AddWeatherdialog viaIDialogService, appends new entry to the collection - Edit: Opens
+AddWeatherdialog viaIDialogService, appends a new entry, and showsWeather record added. - Edit: opens

-EditWeatherdialog with the selected item, replaces the entry in-place - Remove: Opens
+EditWeatherdialog with the selected item and replaces the entry in-place - Remove: opens

 Context Menu: